coatless-rpkg/msos/README.md

 `msos` R package
 ================

-Contains necessary Multivariate Analysis methods and data sets used in John Marden's Multivariate Statistics: Old School (2015) <ISBN:978-1456538835>.
+Contains necessary Multivariate Analysis methods and data sets used in John Marden's Multivariate Statistics: Old School (2015) \[ISBN: 978-1456538835\].
 This is also a companion package for the STAT 571: Multivariate Analysis course at the University of Illinois at Urbana-Champaign (UIUC).